aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-theme/_index.md

 {{% /alert %}}

-This Java code shows you how to set the background for a presentation:
+This Javascript code shows you how to set the background for a presentation:

 ```javascript
     pres.getMasters().get_Item(0).getBackground().setStyleIndex(2);